monero-project/monero-site/knowledge-base/moneropedia/address-book.md

 Currently, there are several ways to update your address book:

-1. Use a @jump-service to insert I2P addresses into you address book
+1. Use a @jump-service to insert I2P addresses into your address book
 2. Use a @jump-service to copy/paste an address into your private @subscription
 3. Manually add or subtract from a private @subscription